Fairfield, County Durham

+Fairfield is in western Stockton in the borough of Stockton-on-Tees, County Durham, England.
+The area is home to several schools and a small library.

+History

-Fairfield is a west Stockton area in the borough of Stockton-on-Tees, County Durham, England.
-It was originally the site of a field which hosted a fair, hence its name.
-It is home to several schools and a small library.
-South of the area, near Hartburn, is older than the northern part of the area, near Bishopsgarth.
+Fairfield was originally the site of a field which hosted a fair, hence its name.
+Some of the oldest housing in the area appears to be around The Avenue.
+Housing in southern Fairfield, near Hartburn, is older than that in the northern part of the area near Bishopsgarth.

 Geography

 A green belt divides the suburb from neighbouring Hartburn to the south, while at its western end, Fairfield ends abruptly at the edge of the town.

 Administration

 Fairfield is administered as a ward in Stockton Borough Council.
 In June 2021 a proposition that the ward be split in two saw opposition from local councillors.

 Education

 Fairfield has one infant school (Rosehill), one junior school (Holy Trinity, fed by Rosehill), and three primary schools: Fairfield Primary School, St Mark's CE VA Primary School and St. Patrick's Roman Catholic Primary School.
 It has two secondary schools: Our Lady and St Bede Catholic Academy, and Ian Ramsey Church of England Academy.
 It is also home to Stockton Sixth Form College.
-The Grangefield Academy is technically in the Fairfield ward, but the neighbouring Grangefield estate is in the Newtown ward, not Fairfield Fairfield.
+The Grangefield Academy is technically in the Fairfield ward, but the neighbouring Grangefield estate is in the Newtown ward, not Fairfield.